Group Leader

 Our research includes:

-- examining mechanisms of resistance to conventional chemotherapy drugs
+- understanding mechanisms of resistance to conventional chemotherapeutic drugs

-- identifying and testing novel therapies for high-risk patients.
+- developing and testing novel therapies for high-risk leukaemia patients

 Research projects